New standards limit the “smoothing” of revenue and income in long-term service contracts

 IN CONCLUSION

-Do not try doing anything about this until you and the CFO have an open discussion about how you plan to move forward, what assistance can be provided (probably including using your external auditor as a Consultant), and what schedule you want to meet to reset open contracts as well as the financial accounting reporting of all future contracts.
+Do not try to do anything about this until you and the CFO have an open discussion about how you plan to move forward, what assistance can be provided (probably including using your external auditor as a Consultant), and what schedule you want to meet to reset open contracts and the financial accounting reporting of all future contracts.

 This is a big effort for most companies and requires close cooperation among all the affected groups.